 8.1 A regular employee may be disciplined or discharged only for just cause and in a fair, impartial and consistent manner as established by the City.
-It is understood by the
+It is understood

-- parties that employees are subject to all Rules and Regulations of the City and of the Gainesville Police Department. - 8.2 Any written warnings (counseling forms, Inter-Office Communication's (IOC's)), written instruction and cautioning (employee notice) or disciplinary actions involving discharge, demotion, probation and suspension shall be furnished to the employee outlining the reason for the reprimand.
-The employee shall be requested to sign the statement; however, signature does not imply agreement, only knowledge and receipt of such reprimand.
+- by the parties that employees are subject to all Rules and Regulations of the City and of the Gainesville Police Department. - 3 8.2 Any written warnings (counseling forms, IOC's, performance infractions), written instructions and cautionings (employee notice) or disciplinary actions involving 4 discharge, demotion, probation and suspension shall be furnished to the 5 employee outlining the reason for the reprimand.
+The employee shall be 6 requested to sign the statement; however, signature does not imply agreement, 7 8 only knowledge and receipt of such reprimand.
 If the employee refuses to sign, this refusal shall be noted and placed in the employee's personnel file.
-Whenever possible, the City will make every effort to reprimand an employee in a private manner so as to avoid embarrassing the employee.
-Employee notices imposing written instruction and cautioning and disciplinary actions involving discharge, demotion, probation and suspension should, except as provided herein, be issued within twenty (20) days from the time the Chief of Police knows with reasonable certainty that causes for such actions exist.
-This limitation shall not apply if the Chief of Police determines that extenuating circumstances exist. - 8.3 Disciplinary actions involving discharge, demotion and suspensions with loss of pay are subject to the grievance provisions of this Agreement.
-Employee Notices (written instruction and cautioning) are subject to the grievance provisions of this Agreement.
-Written warnings (counseling forms, IOC's, performance infractions, AIM) or verbal warnings are not subject to the grievance provisions of this Agreement.
-Such warnings are not to be considered "first offenses" for purposes of progressive discipline. - 8.4 Any discharged employee who has completed his/her probationary period, or the Florida Police Benevolent Association, shall have the right to appeal said discharge directly to the third step of the grievance procedure provided such appeal is made within ten (10) days from the effective date of such action, computed in accordance with Section 6.2(D). - 8.5 An employee shall not be required to respond in writing to an anonymous complaint of a non-criminal nature concerning an employee's alleged conduct toward a citizen, which complaint is made solely by the citizen in question and shall be investigated on a verbal basis unless and until some corroborating evidence is obtained. - 8.6 When imposing incremental discipline, the Chief will not: - (1) Use prior infractions of the same rule that have occurred more than two years from the date of the current violation under consideration. - (2) Use any verbal or written warning involving the same rule that occurred more than one year from the date of the current violation under consideration.
+9 10 Whenever possible, the City will make every effort to reprimand an employee in a private manner so as to avoid embarrassing the employee.
+Employee notices 11 12 imposing written instruction and cautioning and disciplinary actions involving discharge, demotion, probation and suspension should, except as provided 13 14 herein, be issued within twenty (20) days from the time the Chief of Police knows with reasonable certainty that causes for such actions exist.
+This limitation shall 15 not apply if the Chief of Police determines that extenuating circumstances exist.
+16 - Disciplinary actions involving discharge, demotion and suspensions with loss of pay are subject to the grievance provisions of this Agreement.
+Employee Notices (Written instructions and cautionings) are subject to the grievance provisions of this Agreement.

+- 8.4 Written warnings (counseling forms, IOC's, performance infractions) or verbal warnings are not subject to the grievance provisions of this Agreement.
+Such warnings are not to be considered "first offenses" for purposes of progressive discipline. - 8.5 Any discharged employee who has completed his/her probationary period or the Fraternal Order of Police shall have the right to appeal said discharge directly to the third step of the grievance procedure provided such appeal is made within ten (10) days from the effective date of such action, computed in accordance with Section 6.2(D).